- The tree nut industry worldwide is growing on the back of improved lifestyles and a desire to eat more healthily.

 - South Africa has the climate and the ecology to become a recognised producer and value added processor of most nuts.
 The harvest time in the southern hemisphere is ideally suited too, just before the main global market demand at Christmas.

 - The predominant tree nut crops grown in South Africa are macadamias and pecans.
-South Africa competes with Australia as the world’s largest exporter of macadamia nuts (see separate chapter).
-Keen on establishing high-value, new horticultural industries, the Industrial Development Corporation has backed walnut and pistachio projects in the past as well.
+South Africa competes with Australia as the world’s largest exporter of macadamia nuts (see separate page).

 - An IDC study posited the idea that SADC countries are ideally positioned to take advantage of the absence of almond producers in the region (Bezuidenhout, 2016), as does ABSA agricultural economist Wessel Lemmer (Lemmer, 2017).
 Most almonds are imported from the USA.
 South Africa has hitherto not possessed the processing capacity nor the volume of production to turn this into an industry but the establishment of an almond-processing facility in Robertson looks to change this (Kriel, 2019).

 - Find the notes on Almonds at www.agmrc.org/commodities-products/nuts/